 While awaiting CMS approval for this activity, DDDS has continued to work towards implementation.
-During this quarter, a draft provider MOU, invoice, and provider attestation were developed; these documents are now pending DDDS Leadership review.
+During this quarter, a draft provider Memorandum of Understanding (MOU), invoice, and provider attestation were developed; these documents are now pending DDDS Leadership review.
 Once the MOU and attachments are approved, DDDS will begin working with interested providers to review and sign the MOU and to identify DSP candidates for participation in the RBT training program.